open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/ball_race/ball_race.md

   pl-customizations:
     weight: 1
     fixed-order: true
+myst:
   substitutions:
     params:
       vars:
         title: Ball Race
       part1:
         ans1:
           value: It depends on the horizontal location of the U-shaped dip.It is not possible to predict this with 100% certainty.
         ans2:
           value: It depends on the height of the dip.
         ans3:
           value: They reach the end of the track at the same time.
         ans4:
           value: Ball B will reach the end of the track first.
         ans5:
           value: Ball A will reach the end of the track first.
 ---
 # {{ params.vars.title }}
 Two identical balls, Ball A and Ball B are launched with the same initial velocity $v$ along a pair of tracks.